 With so much to see and do, it is not surprising that Northumberland was voted the UK’s Best UK Family Destination and The Northumberland National Park was named The World’s Best National Park.
 There really is something for everyone in Northumberland!

-Barter Books is highly recommended!
+Barter Books in Alnwick is highly recommended!
 It is an experience, rather than a book shop.
 Enjoy the incredible surroundings and cosy atmosphere.
 Why not snuggle up in front of a fire while testing out your new book or simply reading a paper while enjoying the lovely food and drinks on offer?
 Barter Books is world famous, deservedly so, and is child and dog friendly too!
 “Back in April 1991, and in the face of a rather large overdraft, Mary Manley decided to open a secondhand bookshop – one that would be based on the swap system and called Barter Books.
-Her husband, Stuart, immediately took to the idea and suggested that Mary open the shop in the front room of what was then his small manufacturing plant, located in Alnwick’s magnificent old Victorian railway station.
+Her husband, Stuart, immediately took to the idea and suggested that Mary open the shop in the front room of what was then his small manufacturing plant, located in the magnificent old Victorian railway station.
 From that time a joint partnership was formed that would eventually result in what the New Statesman magazine would call ‘The British Library of secondhand bookshops’.
 The shop has many extra features: open fires in the Winter, beloved by all; the Station Buffet with good plain food, coffee, tea and cookies; a model railway acting as a link between the book columns of the central room, along with poetry lines; three stunning 40-foot murals.; a mini-cybercafé (well, two computers!) and free wi-fi; numerous restored station features; generous seating; a children’s room with enough toys to allow parents and grandparents to browse elsewhere in peace – provided one guardian is left to look after the children; and a whole huge room lined with over forty glass cases containing many of the more interesting antiquarian books.
 A short history of the ‘Keep Calm and Carry On’ poster!
 After being forgotten for more than half a century, a rare original of the now famous WWII poster was rediscovered in a box of old books bought at auction in one of the largest and most popular secondhand bookshops in Britain – Barter Books.
 When the bookshop owners had the poster framed and put up in the shop, customer interest was so great that in 2001 the couple started producing facsimile copies for sale – copies which were soon copied and recopied to make of the Keep Calm poster one of the first truly iconic images of the 21st century.”

 The Cheviot Hills are just a few miles from Budle Bay Croft, and are located in the north of the Northumberland National Park.
 They mark the border with Scotland and offer a wild, romantic landscape of rounded hills and valleys.
 A picnic and a paddle in the Breamish valley or the Harthope valley is a traditional day out trip.
 You can share the shallow, clean rivers with dippers and otters, and even park your car and sit close by on the riverbank.
 For the more energetic, there are any number of walks and walking trails in the Cheviot Hills and surrounding areas – with varied distance and difficulty.
 And if you fancy getting the best out of the geography, you could join one of the guided walks with Footsteps, Navigate Northumberland or Shepherds Walks.
 And why not stop off at the Percy Arms Hotel in Chatton for some delicious local food on the way home?
-Review in Northumberland Gazette)

 Cragside is about 45 minutes drive from Budle Bay Croft, and certainly well worth a visit.
 The home of Lord Armstong, world famous Victorian inventor, landscape genius and innovator, Cragside was truly a marvel of its time.
 This is the house where modern living began, with first examples of central heating, dishwashers and rotisseries, to name a few of the many early inventions – in fact it is crammed full of ingenious inventions and gadgets, many still working today – and in Victorian times, this would have wowed as a house of the future!
 This was also the first house in the world to be lit by hydroelectricity, reinstated with the recent addition of an Archimedes screw.
 This is a 17 metre long galvanised turbine weighing several tonnes, recently officially started by local favourite Robson Green as seen in ITV’s More Tales From Northumberland.
 The Archimedes screw produces enough energy to light all the bulbs in the house, and enables Cragside to re-tell the story for which it is now famous.
 You can view this modern turbine system near Tumbleton Lake.
 The Cragside gardens are also incredible and children will love the adventure playground and exploring Nelly’s Labyrinth!